jirheee/CS492-Team-Project/Server/README.md

 If you are not familiar with Docker, [this video](https://www.youtube.com/watch?v=3c-iBn73dDE&t=7081s) was quite helpful for me understanding the files in this repository.

 ## How to launch the server (and the database) on Docker
+Most of the commands should be run at `Server/.` directory.
 0. If using VSCode, install Docker extension.
     - opening either `Dockerfile` or `docker-compose.yml` should prompt you to install a **[Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker)**.
 1. Next, you should install a Docker CLI or **[Docker Desktop](https://www.docker.com/products/docker-desktop)**.